ameeralns/StitchIt/prd.md

     *   Error handling: If FFmpeg fails, clean up temporary files and return detailed error response.

 6.  **Output Upload:**
+    *   Generate a thumbnail from the final video at the 1-second mark as a JPEG image.
     *   Upload the generated video to Vercel Blob Storage at path: `videos/<songId>/final_video_<processId>.mp4`
+    *   Upload the generated thumbnail to Vercel Blob Storage at path: `thumbnails/<songId>/final_video_<processId>.jpg`
-    *   Verify successful upload and obtain public URL.
+    *   Verify successful uploads and obtain public URLs.
     *   Error handling: If upload fails, clean up and return a `failed` response.

 7.  **Cleanup:**